List of television shows notable for negative reception

-This list includes a number of television shows which are notable for negative reception by critics and audiences.
+This list includes a number of television shows that are notable for negative critical reception.

 Criteria

 Factors that can reflect poorly on a television series include inherently poor quality, lack of budget, rapid cancellation, very low viewership (especially when paired with heavy promotion), offensive content, and negative impact on other series on the same channel.
 Multiple outlets have produced lists ranking the "worst" television series, including TV Guide, Entertainment Weekly and Mail Online.
 TV Guide published lists in 2002 and 2010, each of which had contemporary shows near the top of the list.

 The following is a list of television series notable for negative reception — i.e. shows that are considered to be the "worst of all time" by critics, network executives, and viewers.
 Situation comedy shows have been given their own list, as they make up a large percentage of the shows considered the "worst".

 This list also includes non-fictional programs (as in the case of sporting events, news broadcasts and talk shows).